rkashyap621/MBD-Longitudinal_Vehicle_Model/README.md

  * A = 2.2 m² (Vehicle Frontal Area)
  * theta = 0 rad (Road Slope Area)

+All the above listed simlulation parameters were define in m-script, and the m-script was used as **'initialization funtion'** within Simulink.

 ## Simulation Result
 After performing model simulation, I observed the final velocity to computed appoximately 159 km/h by the baseline model.